 In a company, there is a separation between the assets of the business and the assets of the entrepreneur.
 Part of the assets can therefore be exempted from the entrepreneurial risk.

-In limited liability companies (SA, SRL, SC), the shareholder is only liable for the debts of the company up to the amount of their contribution.
-This implies that the creditors of the company cannot make a claim on the personal assets of the entrepreneur.
+In limited liability companies (SA, SRL, SC under Belgian Law), the shareholder is only liable for the company’s debts up to the amount of their contribution.
+This implies that the company’s creditors cannot make any claims on the personal assets of the entrepreneur.
 The personal assets of the entrepreneur and the shareholders are therefore protected.

 In certain cases, however, liability may be invoked.
 This is the case in particular if the company is declared bankrupt within three years of incorporation and if the initial capital or the capital contribution was clearly insufficient to ensure the normal functioning of the company for two years.